sophia-jihye/hibernate/README.md

 		- Send the sessionFactory as the first parameter while calling the CRUD methods

 #### Things to consider when writing specific query
-	1. Every related table should be made as a object (Ex.sophia/model/Book.class)
+	1. Every related table should be made as an object (Ex.sophia/model/Book.class)
 	2. When using JOIN query, alias must be used.
 	3. Table name under 'FROM' should be exactly the case-sensitive name of the class under model package.
 	Column name should be exactly the case-sensitive name of the property in the class under model package.